nqminds/.github/Docs/Design_review_guidlines.md

 6. **Assumptions, Risks & Open Questions**

-   * Uncertainties (e.g., performance, upstream dependencies, security).
+   * Uncertainties (e.g., performance, upstream dependencies [I need that feature to be working in that other codebase before I start], security).
    * Assumptions that could break the design.

 ---